Information for organizations developing or renovating subsidized housing. Learn about construction standards and energy-efficiency strategies.

 - Integrate new energy-efficient technologies and environmental building design principles into all new construction projects that receive provincial funding.

-BC Housing has been carbon neutral since 2010, as required by the provincial climate action legislation – the Greenhouse Gas Reduction Targets Act and the Carbon Neutral Government Regulation.
+BC Housing has been carbon neutral since 2010, as required by the provincial climate action legislation – the Climate Change Accountability Act and the Carbon Neutral Government Regulation.
 As required by this legislation, BC Housing has been working towards reduction of our greenhouse gas emissions.

 Working together with our construction vendors and contractors, we’re focused on keeping our commitments to the Act.
 Within our construction contracts, we’ve established aggressive waste diversion targets that our vendors must follow.
 Read about our targets for Sustainable Waste Management.